How To Increase Flesch Kincaid Grade Level

 The target audience should be able to use your website.
 Don’t be tempted to produce content at a level of readability that will turn off your target audience.
 A higher rate of usability equates to a higher readability score.
 Usability enhancements boost page views, engagement, and conversions.

-When developing content, maintain your conversion goals in mind.
+When writing content, maintain your conversion goals in mind.
 Micro-conversions, such as clicking a link or watching a video, should not be overlooked.
 Increasing the amount of readable information on your website is a fantastic approach to increase conversions.

 What is important is that website visitors stay for a while to convert?
 Readable material attracts visitors and encourages them to stay.
 Conversions and commercial success are more likely with high-quality, digestible content.